Developer-Toolkit/100_Days_Of_Code/README.md

 # Additional Rules
   * I will tweet about my progress every day -> using the hashtag #100DaysofCode.
   * I will push code to GitHub every day so that anyone can see my progress.
+  * I will update the (Log)[log.md] with the day's progress and provide a link so that others see my progress.

+# Logs